THE LAWS IN VIRGINIA ARE CHANGING (HERE’S WHAT YOU SHOULD KNOW)

 Other proposals would increase the penalties for sexual battery committed by therapists or by healthcare professionals.
 And the definition of domestic violence may be expanded this year to include persons who have dated in the year immediately prior to a domestic violence incident.

-Anyone in Northern Virginia who is charged with domestic violence or with any crime of violence must be represented by the right Fairfax defense attorney.
+Anyone in Northern Virginia who is charged with domestic violence or with any crime of violence must be represented by the right Manassas defense attorney.
 If you’re taken into custody, insist – politely – on your right to an attorney, and otherwise exercise your right to remain silent.

 Another bill being considered would require registration as a sex offender after a third conviction for sharing intimate photos of someone without that person’s consent.
 And still another proposal would make it easier for some victims of sexual abuse to seek damages in the state’s civil courts.